 - Join a small group.

 - Volunteer.
-Our church supports several outreach ministries, including our food pantry (“House of Hope”), and other local efforts such as the Overflow Thrift Store.
+Our church supports several outreach ministries, including the Overflow Thrift Store and Obria Medical Clinic.

 - Food!
-Please join us for lunch twice a month after the morning worship service.
+Please join us for lunch once a month after the morning worship service.

 - Subscribe to the College Email List.